Azure/avdaccelerator/workload/docs/getting-started-baseline.md

     - <https://raw.githubusercontent.com/Azure/avdaccelerator/main/workload/scripts/Manual-DSC-Storage-Scripts.ps1>
     - <https://github.com/Azure/avdaccelerator/raw/main/workload/scripts/DSCStorageScripts.zip>
     - <https://wvdportalstorageblob.blob.core.windows.net/galleryartifacts/Configuration_09-08-2022.zip>
+- [ ]  If using existing Virtual Networks, disable deny private endpoint network policies.
+The deployment will fail if deny private endpoint network policies are enabled.
+See the following article on disabling them: [Disable private endpoint network policy](https://docs.microsoft.com/azure/private-link/disable-private-endpoint-network-policy).
+- [ ]  Set up private DNS zones for Azure Files and Key Vault private endpoints name resolution.
+Link the private DNS zones to the Azure Virtual Desktop vNet when NOT using custom DNS servers or to the vNet where the custom DNS servers are located if configured on the Azure Virtual Desktop vNet.
+  - Azure Commercial: privatelink.file.core.windows.net (Azure Files) and privatelink.vaultcore.azure.net (Key Vault).
+  - Azure Government: privatelink.file.core.usgovcloudapi.net (Azure Files) and privatelink.vaultcore.usgovcloudapi.net (Key Vault).

+### Other requirements
+- [ ]  If implementing Zero Trust, ensure the prerequisites for encryption at host have been implemented: [Prerequisites](https://learn.microsoft.com/azure/virtual-machines/disks-enable-host-based-encryption-portal?tabs=azure-powershell#prerequisites).
+- [ ]  If enabling Start VM on Connect or Scaling Plans features, it is required to provide the ObjectID for the enterprise application Azure Virtual Desktop (Name can also be displayed as 'Windows Virtual Desktops').
+To get the ObjectID got to Azure AD > Enterprise applications, remove all filters and search for 'Virtual Desktops' and copy the OjectID that is paired with the Application ID: 9cdead84-a844-4324-93f2-b2e6bb768d07.
+- [ ]  Account used for portal UI deployment, needs to be able to query Azure AD tenant and get the ObjectID of the Azure Virtual Desktop enterprise app, query will be executed by the automation using the user context.

 ### Subscription requirements

-- Access to the Azure Virtual Desktop Azure subscription with owner permissions.
+- [ ] Access to the Azure Virtual Desktop Azure subscription with owner permissions.
-- The following resource provider must be registered in the subscription to be used for deployment:
+- [ ]  The following resource provider must be registered in the subscription to be used for deployment:
   - Microsoft.DesktopVirtualization
-  - Microsoft.Compute (When deploying Zero Trust the feature [EncryptionAtHost](https://learn.microsoft.com/azure/virtual-machines/disks-enable-host-based-encryption-portal?tabs=azure-powershell) will need to be registered)
+  - Microsoft.Compute (When deploying Zero Trust mathe feature [EncryptionAtHost](https://learn.microsoft.com/azure/virtual-machines/disks-enable-host-based-encryption-portal?tabs=azure-powershell) will need to be registered)
   - Microsoft.Network
   - Microsoft.Storage